Dr. Stephen Baird and The Galapagos Mountain Boys

 Daniel started out playing the piano at the "urging" of his parents.
 After two years he finally decided Daniel started out playing the piano at the "urging" of his parents.
 After two years he finally decided that the piano wasn't for him and stopped playing music altogether.
 Then, after several years, Daniel joined the high school marching band in the percussion section and played most of the drums the school had available.
 After graduation in 1990, boredom and the lack of a summer job led Daniel to start messing around with his father's guitar.
 He has been playing guitar ever since.
 After graduating from UC Santa Cruz, Daniel formed a band with his singer roommate.
 They played coffee shops and open-mic nights around Santa Cruz with moderate success.
 With a Biology degree, the possibility of starvation, and a desire for a change, Daniel moved back to San Diego in late 1995.
 Shortly after moving, Daniel joined Throwin Stones, and 2 years later Lost Disciples.
 Both bands enjoyed local radio airplay and numerous packed houses at local clubs.

 Daniel then decided to give music a rest and started a web design company in San Diego.
 After 4 successful years, Daniel decided to venture out into the corporate world and combine his computer skills and love of music into a successful career as a software engineer.
 Daniel has worked for Musicmatch, where he was responsible for creating the Musicmatch On Demand, Radio, and Store for the award winning Musicmatch Jukebox over the course of almost 5 years.
 Musicmatch was eventually acquired by Yahoo!, where he stayed on for almost 2 years.
 Yahoo! was a glimpse into "big" corporate America, and was not what Daniel was hoping it could be.
 Instead Yahoo! systematically dismantled the Musicmatch products, and eventually most of the key personel decided to leave.
 In June 2006, Daniel joined a small team (with some ex Musicmatch folks) at the startup known as Slacker.com.
-Daniel is currently the Director of Web and Connected Devices.
-That long title means he is generally in charge of all the web based Slacker players as well as connected devices such as TVs, set top boxes, and even some automotive integrations (Ford, Chrysler and GM to name a few).
-And just to keep things interesting, he is still the lead developer for Slacker on BlackBerry smartphones.
+Over the course of 15 years, Daniel built nearly all the web based Slacker players as well as applications for connected devices such as TVs, set top boxes, and even some automotive integrations (Ford, Chrysler and GM to name a few).
+After Slacker was aquired by LiveOne, Daniel moved on to become an Application Architect for Paramount Streaming in the Pluto.tv division.

 As far as the GMB go, Daniel began helping his father arrange his "funny" songs a long time ago and began to perform with his dad at several gigs supporting the Hallelujah!
 Evolution!
 CD.